michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 ## Data Science Immersive Capstone Project - Crime Prediction in Vancouver, Canada
-This project predicts spikes in crime rate by neighborhood in Vancouver, BC, Canada.
+This project predicts spikes in crime rates by neighborhood in Vancouver, BC, Canada.
 The goal is to proactively reduce criminal activity through targeted police prevention and intervention tactics.